valeria-va/ROS2_rUBot_mecanum_ws/Documentation/03_rUBot_control.md

 We can control the movement of our robot using:

 - the keyboard or a joypad
-- programatically in python creating a "/rubot_nav" node
+- programatically in python creating a "/my_robot_control_node" node

 We will do it first in virtual environment and later with the real robot.

 **Virtual environment**

-A first simple navigation program is created to move the robot according to a speciffic Twist message.
+A first simple control program is created to move the robot according to a speciffic Twist message.

-- We first bringup our robot:
+- We first bringup our robot (my_mecanum_robot_arm.urdf.xacro):
 ```shell
 ros2 launch my_robot_bringup my_robot_gazebo.launch.xml
 ```
-- We will create now a first navigation python file "my_robot_control.py" to define a rubot movement with linear and angular speed during a time td
+- We will create now a first robot control python file "my_robot_control.py" to define a rubot movement with linear and angular speed during a time td
-- Because of we will use parameters, review in the file:
+- Because we will use parameters, review in the file:
     - Declare Parametes
     - Get Parameters
 - We have to add in "setup.py" the entry point corresponding to the created node